hjohn47/PacificGamesJigsawFinal/README.md

 Puzzle Game
 - Has 3 parts.
 - first part the real image + back button to go back.
-- second part the shuffle pieces of the image.
+- second part the shuffled pieces of the image.
 - third part where you will drag the pieces from 2nd part.
 - once you correctly place the pieces, you get congratulations screen for 4 seconds.